mikana0918/cv/README.en.md

 - Creation of local development environment for new microservice
 - Creation of infrastructure for a new microservice using Terraform

-Value】I was able to use my English skills to join a team that was working in an English-based environment, and developed the front-end and back-end of a new function.
+【Value】I was able to use my English skills to join a team that was working in an English-based environment, and developed the front-end and back-end of a new function.
 I developed the front-end and back-end of the new functionality.
 In many cases, I was the most knowledgeable about the front-end, so my focus was on the front-end, but if there were not enough man-hours, I proactively developed the back-end.
 I was new to both golang and React, but I caught up in about a month.
 I started to take the lead in front-end design, library selection, legacy code improvement, etc., while back-end man-hours were heavy, so I started to focus on back-end development.